 Christmas tree safety for homes with cats:

-When you bring the tree home, saw 1 inch off the base which will help the tree to take up more water and shed less needles.
+When you bring the tree home, saw 1 inch off the base which will help the tree to take up more water and shed fewer needles.
 Put the tree into water immediately after the but end has been sawed.

 Set the tree up away from heat sources such as radiators or vents and windows as these locations will dry the tree out faster, causing it to lose more needles.